codess-aus/DP-100/deploy.md

 * Attached compute should not be used to support scalable, on-demand processing because it does not provide scalability.
 * Neither inference cluster nor compute clusters can use Azure Databricks clusters.

+To deploy a model as a real-time web service using your *local* system, you must install Docker (on your *local* machine).
+Docker is a container creation and management platform that can be deployed on a variety of operating systems.

+Models deployed locally as a web service will accept requests on an HTTP endpoint.
+Once your container has the required dependencies installed, you will need to define the port where the HTTP endpoint will listen for service requests.
+A container is a virtualized app that includes all the resources it needs to run, including file resources, dependencies, and services.

+If you enable key-based authentication on your web service, all service connect attempts will be required to provide a valid Application Programming Interface (API) key prior to accessing the model.